-A) They are written by professional Eat Out reviewers and are marked as critics’ reviews.
-Meals are paid for and our critics dine anonymously as normal customers to guarantee an objective experience.
+A) They are written by Eat Out reviewers.
+Meals are paid for and writers dine anonymously as normal customers to guarantee an objective experience.
 (See points 2 and 3 below.)
-In most of these cases the restaurant has come to the attention of the Eat Out editorial staff – via word-of-mouth, social media, or our team of critics around the country – and the review is then commissioned to one of our professional reviewers.
+In most of these cases, the restaurant has come to the attention of the Eat Out editorial staff – via word-of-mouth, social media, or our team of reviewers around the country – and the review is then commissioned to one of our professional reviewers.
 We are not compensated for our reviews and we never have them sanctioned by anyone but ourselves.
 These reviews don’t carry bylines as they represent the views and recommendations of Eat Out as a brand.

 B) Members of the public visit a restaurant of their own accord and write about their experience.
 These are marked as user reviews and are posted on the restaurant’s listing page.

 2. Paying for meals

-Eat Out critics make reservations under their own names – not for Eat Out – and do not reveal their identity as reviewers at any point.
+Eat Out reviewers make reservations under their own names – not for Eat Out – and do not reveal their identities as reviewers at any point.
 (See above.)
 Their anonymity ensures that the restaurant isn’t aware of their identity and does not offer free goods or any special treatment that would compromise the objectivity of the review.

 4. Negative reviews

 Some reviews might contain points of criticism.
-Our critics are professionals in the industry and we rely on them to be fair and constructive in their reviews.
+Our reviewers are professionals and we rely on them to be fair and constructive in their reviews.
 Conversely, our readers (who write the ‘user reviews’) are members of the public and their views are their own, but we ask them to adhere to our commenting guidelines.
 Eat Out will not remove negative reviews, at the request of restaurateurs or otherwise.
 We do, however, encourage restaurateurs to engage with these readers using the comments function.
-Also, they are welcome to invite happy customers to write reviews too.
+Also, they are encouraged to invite happy customers to write reviews too.
 Sharing views and opinions is the purpose of these commenting and reviewing platforms.

 5. Invitations to events